 Welcome to Pride Month!

 I feel tremendous joy and gratitude about the contributions of the LGBTQ+ community to my personal world and beyond.
 At the same time, I’m acutely aware that we’re living in a strange and dangerous time.
-Too many are openly hostile toward the LGBTQ+ community — a hostility sanctioned, endorsed and perpetuated by our country’s administration.
-As Pride Month begins, I’m thinking about the meaning of being a straight, cisgender ally during the Trump era.
+Too many are openly hostile toward the LGBTQ+ community — a hostility sanctioned, endorsed and perpetuated by our country’s previous administration.
+As Pride Month begins, I’m thinking about the meaning of being a straight, cisgender ally as my country takes its early steps to emerge from the Trump era.

 Entering LGBTQ+ Pride Month, I pledge to treat every month as Pride Month.

-While resistance is vital, I fully celebrate Pride Month, because the heart and soul of Pride have nothing to do with Donald Trump.
+While resistance against bigotry is vital, I fully celebrate Pride Month, because the heart and soul of Pride have nothing to do with Donald Trump, Mike Pence, or any of their followers.

 As I celebrate, I’ll respect that Pride Month is not about me or for me.
 It’s my moment to support others, and their moment to shine.